 For people who are trying to lose weight, buttermilk is a better option.
-If one sees it from a calorie perspective, buttermilk has had the butter fat removed and more water added, so there is less fat.
-Whereas in lassi, even if it is made from low fat milk and you do not add any additional milk or cream, some fat is always present.
+If one sees it from a calorie perspective, buttermilk has had the butterfat removed and more water added, so there is less fat.
+Whereas in lassi, even if it is made from low-fat milk and you do not add any additional milk or cream, some fat is always present.

-Buttermilk or chaas contains almost 50% less calories than milk or lassi, and almost 75% less fat with almost the same quantity of other nutrients.
+Buttermilk or chaas contains almost 50% fewer calories than milk or lassi, and almost 75% less fat with almost the same quantity of other nutrients.
 Therefore it makes an excellent choice over lassi or even milk.

 From an Ayurvedic point of view, buttermilk is a lighter drink than lassi and does not increase Kapha.
-If you are pressed for time and do not want to make butter, you can make a cheat version of buttermilk by combining half part sour milk cream with half part yoghurt and whisk it.
+If you are pressed for time and do not want to make butter, you can make a cheat version of buttermilk by combining half part sour milk cream with half part yogurt and whisk it.
 Sprinkle some salt and roasted cumin powder to taste and add few mint leaves for refreshing and healthier buttermilk.